Colonialism: Contemporary

-Change in the borders of Israel and Palestine over time, showing the extent of Israeli control of territory formerly identified as the British Mandate for Palestine.
+Change in the borders of Israel and Palestine over time, showing the extent of Israeli control of territory formerly identified as Palestine.

 While colonies of contiguous empires have been historically excluded, they can be seen as colonies.

 Contemporary expansion of colonies is seen by some in case of Russian imperialism and Chinese imperialism.
-Zionism is a modern colonialist movement, although it began in the 20th century.
+Zionism is considered a modern colonialist movement, although it began in the 20th century.
 It has been categorized by some scholars as a settler colonialist movement.

+Chinese rule over East Turkistan, administered since 1884 as Xinjiang ("New Territory"), has been analyzed by scholars as a form of Han settler colonialism, particularly through state-sponsored Han migration and the paramilitary Xinjiang Production and Construction Corps; the Han share of the population rose from under 5 percent in 1949 to around 42 percent by 2020.
+Sun Yat-sen had earlier proposed "the colonization of Mongolia and Sinkiang" in his 1920 work The International Development of China, and the region briefly asserted independence as the First East Turkestan Republic (1933–1934) and the Second East Turkestan Republic (1944–1949) before coming under PRC control in 1949.
+The East Turkistan Government in Exile, which in May 2026 petitioned the UN Special Committee on Decolonization to list the territory as a Non-Self-Governing Territory, argues that the persecution of Uyghurs, recognized as genocide by several governments and assessed by the UN as possibly amounting to crimes against humanity, is rooted in this colonial occupation.

 Impact

 A 1904 cartoon by Bob Satterfield about the brutality committed by Western nations: the personifications of England, the United States, and Germany carrying spears topped by the severed heads of Tibet, the Philippines, and Southwest Africa respectively.
 The caption describes this as "The advance guard of civilization".

 The Dutch Public Health Service provides medical care for the natives of the Dutch East Indies, May 1946.

 The impacts of colonisation are immense and pervasive.
 Various effects, both immediate and protracted, include the spread of virulent diseases, causing pandemics, oppression, unequal social relations through othering and economically through exclusion, detribalization, appropriation, exploitation, enslavement, medical advances, the creation of new institutions, abolitionism, changing infrastructure, and technological progress.
 Colonial practices also spur the spread of conquerors' languages, literature and cultural institutions, while endangering or obliterating those of indigenous peoples, possibly amounting to genocide.
 Despite the colonial suppression and narrative, colonised people may be able to build on their agency, potentially having influence on the imperial country or even challenging it.
 Often though this has been met with cultural appropriation and forced assimilation.

 With respect to international borders, Britain and France traced close to 40% of the entire length of the world's international boundaries.